eaton/angrylittletree/_drafts/2012-xx-xx-the-great-inline-editing-debate.md

 Leaky Abstraction: 'The page is where your content lives.'
 Joel Spolsky's writing.

 ###When it works, when it doesn't
+This isn't to say that inline is *bad*.
+Ev Williams discusses its advantages on Medium, his new narrative-focused personal publishing startup.

+Notice the what he's talking about: they've designed something straeamlined and polished, where the abstraction IS a good representation of what is being created.
+No extra metadata, no troublesome extra fields, just some text and a VERY stripped down WYSIWYG.

+Plone team - some UX problems, but they also discovered that the use case of 'editing a field or two in place' wasn't as common as they had anticipated.
+The larger the site, the more metadata, the more different ways a single piece of content is presented, etc.

 ###Warnings and opportunities
+It may incrementally improve our demos an the first-ten-minutes experience of new tinkerers, but those training wheels will have to come off.
+Flashy curb-side appeal, great for demos, but inline editing as a paradign is difficult to scale beyond brochureware and simple blogs.

+The work of separating things is incredibly valuable.
+Contextual tools are critical.
+WYSIWYG, while controversial, is useful when it can be dramatically pared down to prevent content blobs.

+But Inline editing?
+While it's useful in some cases it's no silver bullet.
+Worse, it can actively confuse users and mask critical information on the kinds of data-rich sites drupal is best suited for.

 ---